charlierudolph/dependency-lint/README.md

 * `ignoreFilePatterns`
   * array of path patterns to match against a filename to determine if it should be ignored (see [minimatch](https://github.com/isaacs/minimatch))
   * default: `['node_modules/**/*']`
+* `stripLoaders`
+  * boolean whether to ignore anything before a `!` in require statements - allows dependency-lint to be used with webpack
+  * default: false